-Although many think that the purpose of a trade show is to get a broad array of product and services in front of a large number of people in one place, the real value comes from the making contact and building relationships with individuals qualified to do business with your company.
+Although many think that the purpose of a trade show is to get a broad array of product and services in front of a large number of people in one place with the use of custom trade show exhibits, the real value comes from the making contact and building relationships with individuals qualified to do business with your company.
 Thus, the target audience includes prospects, customers, suppliers or other participants in the profit equation of your business.

 Marketing exists to create sales opportunities and to increase the probability of top-line revenue.
 In order to meet these objectives, your program must reach out to targets and persuade them to act for the benefit of your company.
 It is therefore essential to know and report who visited your venue and what outcomes are expected as a result of their experience in order to justify the value of an event marketing activity.